royal0721/royal0721/README.md

 <br>

 ## :sassy_woman:  About me
-- :school: I am a Frontend Engineer at ?
+- :school: I am a Frontend Engineer at a software company
 - :trophy: `Fintech contest` 2021 excellent work
 - :technologist: I love using Software as a solution for every `Problem`
 - :student: I’m currently learning: `Computer Science` and `System Design`.